siennabee/FlashingColors/README.md

 # FlashingColors

-This is just a small project I uplaoded to practice suing Git and Github.
+This is just a small project I uploaded to practice suing Git and Github.